henrikmotzkus/AutomationDemo/README.md

 # 4. How to use

-Clone the repository to your local workstation.
-Open it with Visual Studio Code.
-Every step is scripted with powershell.
-Open deploy.ps1 every step will be rolled out with the script.
+    1. Clone the repository to your local workstation.
+    2. Open it with Visual Studio Code.
+    4. "deploy.ps1" is the command center.
+Open deploy.ps1, every step will be rolled out with this script.
+    5. Then change your subscription ID and location in the deploy.ps1

 # 5. Contact
 henrik.motzkus@microsoft.com